awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 1. If you're using \.NET or Java to create signed URLs, and if you haven't reformatted the private key for your key pair from the default \.pem format to a format compatible with \.NET or with Java, do so now\.
 For more information, see [Reformatting the CloudFront Private Key \(\.NET and Java Only\)](private-content-trusted-signers.md#private-content-reformatting-private-key)\.

 1. Concatenate the following values in the specified order, and remove the whitespace \(including tabs and newline characters\) between the parts\.
 You might have to include escape characters in the string in application code\.
 All values have a type of String\.
 Each part is keyed by number \(![\[1\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/1.png)\) to the two examples that follow\.
-**![\[1\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/1.png) *Base URL for the object***
+**![\[1\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/1.png) *Base URL for the file***
-The base URL is the CloudFront URL that you would use to access the object if you were not using signed URLs, including your own query string parameters, if any\.
+The base URL is the CloudFront URL that you would use to access the file if you were not using signed URLs, including your own query string parameters, if any\.
 For more information about the format of URLs for web distributions, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.
 The following examples show values that you specify for web distributions\.
-   + The following CloudFront URL is for an object in a web distribution \(using the CloudFront domain name\)\.
+   + The following CloudFront URL is for a file in a web distribution \(using the CloudFront domain name\)\.
 Note that `image.jpg` is in an `images` directory\.
-The path to the object in the URL must match the path to the object on your HTTP server or in your Amazon S3 bucket\.
+The path to the file in the URL must match the path to the file on your HTTP server or in your Amazon S3 bucket\.

      `http://d111111abcdef8.cloudfront.net/images/image.jpg`
    + The following CloudFront URL includes a query string:

      `http://d111111abcdef8.cloudfront.net/images/image.jpg?size=large`
-   + The following CloudFront URLs are for objects in a web distribution\.
+   + The following CloudFront URLs are for files in a web distribution\.
 Both use an alternate domain name; the second one includes a query string:

      `http://www.example.com/images/image.jpg`

      `http://www.example.com/images/image.jpg?color=red`
-   + The following CloudFront URL is for an objects in a web distribution that uses an alternate domain name and the HTTPS protocol:
+   + The following CloudFront URL is for files in a web distribution that uses an alternate domain name and the HTTPS protocol:

      `https://www.example.com/images/image.jpg`
-For RTMP distributions, the following examples are for objects in two different video formats, MP4 and FLV:
+For RTMP distributions, the following examples are for files in two different video formats, MP4 and FLV:
    + **MP4** – `mp4:sydney-vacation.mp4`
    + **FLV** – `sydney-vacation`
    + **FLV** – `sydney-vacation.flv`